astropy/astropy/docs/io/unified.rst

    Hence the ``format`` attribute and a vector ``location`` attribute are not stored.
 After reading from FITS the user must set the ``format`` as desired.

-   Reading FITS files with time coordinate columns which are not written by Astropy *may* fail.
-Astropy supports only a small subset of the rather complicated standard.

 .. _table_io_hdf5: